caderek/arrows/packages/multimethod/README.md

 - `dispatch` The function that calculates values for matching
 - `methods` Arbitrary number of partially applied methods

+Returns an immutable multimethod that can be used as ordinary function

 #### Interface:

 ```